For information about access, permissions, and citations, please consult our Modern Manuscripts FAQ.

 For additional information, please see our Modern Manuscripts FAQ.
 If questions remain, please contact:

-Edwin Moloy, Curator of Modern Manuscripts and Archives
+Edwin Moloy, Curator of Modern Manuscripts

 Image credit: Detail from Oliver Wendell Holmes, Jr.’s Civil War scrapbook, digital image sequence 61.
 Harvard Law School Library.
 Harvard University, Cambridge, MA.